arcnovus/wet-boew-x/packages/wet-boew-utils/README.md

 ## 🚨🚨 DISCLAIMER 🚨🚨

-**This is an independent, experimental, open source project that is not officially supported or endorsed by the Government of Canada at this time.**
+**This library is in use at several Government of Canada departments; however, it remains an independent, experimental, open source project that is not officially supported or endorsed by the Government of Canada at this time.
+Use at your own risk.**